sivantha96/react-native-template-awesome/README.md

 # React Native Boilerplate
-Opiniated react-native boilderplate code
+Opinionated react-native boilerplate code

 With each release having a different set of features, configurations, etc. so that you can start working on your requirements without any hassle of initial setup. 🚀

 ## Creating a New Project

-First of all you have to setup your envrioment.
+First of all you have to setup your environment.
 Please refer the [Official RN Environment Setup Guide](https://reactnative.dev/docs/environment-setup)

 In [Creating a New Application](https://reactnative.dev/docs/environment-setup#creating-a-new-application) step, you can see that you can initialize the project with a template.